Project plans are often viewed as something that is good in theory but not in practice.

-Defining scope also involves outlining the potential risks associated with meeting these expectations and providing countermeasures to mitigate these risks.
-It should be clearly stated exactly who’s accountable for tracking these risks.
+It also involves outlining the potential risks associated with meeting these expectations and providing countermeasures to mitigate these risks.
+Identifying exactly who’s accountable for tracking these risks is essential.

 3. How will you structure your project?

 For example, if you’re using the waterfall framework, you’ll be planning everything in advance, working through each stage of development sequentially, and specialized task owners executing their work at a defined time.